 It was here the magic happened.
 Eddie, Shannon and their group of youth came across Tamaki Maori Village – and were entranced.
 Here was New Zealand’s indigenous Maori people making a name for themselves not only within their country, but internationally.
 Guests from all over the world came to Tamaki Maori Village to interact with the culture, performances and storytelling of the Maori people.
 The seed was sewn – why not take this similar concept to Australia, but with the Aboriginal culture?
 And when storytelling and cultural tourism mastermind Mike Tamaki came on board, this is exactly what took place.

-The Spirits of the Red Sand experience is the meeting of two cultures, Maori and Aboriginal, both with incredible similarities and a deep mutual respect for one another.
 While Spirits of the Red Sand differs from Tamaki Maori Village in many ways, the essence is the same – to create respect and admiration for a culture through storytelling, to leave people from all over the world with unforgettable memories and to help local indigenous people thrive through sustainable work and career development.

 Our vision is to be Australia’s #1 Aboriginal Dinner show experience through storytelling and delivering our culture in a uniquely world class visitor experience.

 We will achieve this by always delivering authentic Indigenous engagement and a platform that allows our community and guests to participate in how we, a 60,000 year-old people, tell, and share our history and our culture.

 "Spirits of the Red Sand is a fantastic interactive cultural journey.
 It is a walk through history (literally!) set in a museum village in Beenleigh.
 The cast and staff are wonderful and welcoming and the food was yummy."Trip Advisor, October 2019